pydantic/logfire/docs/roadmap.md

 # Roadmap

-Here is the roadmap for **Logfire**.
+Here is the roadmap for **Pydantic Logfire**.
 This is a living document, and it will be updated as we progress.

 If you have any questions, or a feature request, **please join our [Slack][slack]**.